 8th Grade History – U.S. History

-American History will cover the first approximately 250 years, from the years of later exploration and colonization through the Civil War.
+American history will cover the first approximately 250 years, from the years of later exploration and colonization through the Civil War.
 The instructor can lend an abundance of knowledge, given a history degree with a concentration on U.S. History.
-Importantly, there will be a greater emphasis on writing assignments that involve critical thinking than in the earlier grades.
+Notably, there will be a greater emphasis on writing assignments that involve critical thinking than in the earlier grades.

 Accordingly, geography lessons will focus on our country, its diverse regions, the importance of rivers, its abundance of natural resources, and how its relative isolation, protected on both coasts by oceans, has proven to be a blessing.